onesy-me/onesy/docs/public/assets/md/library/style/use/reset.md

 #### element

-Element which potentially has `AmauiStyle`, `AmauiTheme` instanced bound to it.
+Element which potentially has `OnesyStyle`, `OnesyTheme` instanced bound to it.

 #### name